MicrosoftDocs/customer-voice/cv-docs/purchase.md

 ## Purchase Dynamics 365 Customer Voice for users without a Dynamics 365 enterprise license

 If you don't have a Dynamics 365 enterprise license, you must purchase a Dynamics 365 Customer Voice license.
 The Dynamics 365 Customer Voice license includes 2,000 responses per month.
-You can purchase additional responses in bundles of $100 for 1,000 responses per month.
+If the responses included with the license are exhausted, you can purchase additional responses in bundles of $100 for 1,000 responses per month.

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).